ussoewwin/comfyui-sdnq-splited/README.md

 **Outputs**: `IMAGE` (connects to SaveImage, Preview, etc.)

-**Note**: This node is specifically optimized for Flux2 pipelines.
-For other models (SDXL, SD1.5, Qwen, etc.), use **SDNQ Sampler V2** instead.
+**Note**: This node is specifically optimized for FLUX.2 pipelines only.
+Do not use with other models.

 ---

 ## Available Models

-30+ pre-configured models including:
-- **FLUX**: FLUX.1-dev, FLUX.1-schnell, FLUX.2-dev, FLUX.1-Krea, FLUX.1-Kontext
-- **Qwen**: Qwen-Image variants (Edit, Lightning, Turbo)
-- **SD3/SDXL**: SD3-Medium, SD3.5-Large, NoobAI-XL variants
-- **Others**: Z-Image-Turbo, Chroma1-HD, HunyuanImage3, Video models
+**FLUX.2 models only** - Other models are NOT supported.

+Pre-configured FLUX.2 models include:
+- FLUX.2-dev (various quantization levels)

-Most available in uint4 (max VRAM savings) or int8 (best quality).
-Browse: https://huggingface.co/collections/Disty0/sdnq
+Models are available in uint4 (max VRAM savings) or int8 (best quality).
+Browse SDNQ quantized models: https://huggingface.co/collections/Disty0/sdnq

-**Note**: While the models listed above are theoretically supported, **at the moment**, this repository is being developed specifically for FLUX.2.
-Other models have not been tested and their functionality is not guaranteed at this time.
-If you encounter issues with non-FLUX.2 models, please be aware that current development focus is on FLUX.2 compatibility.
+**⚠️ Important**: **This repository supports FLUX.2 models only**.
+While SDNQ technology supports other large-scale models (FLUX.1, Qwen Image, etc.), this implementation focuses on FLUX.2 only.
+Do not use with other models.

 ---